GaloisInc/saw-script/doc/rust-tutorial/rust-tutorial.md

 involving this symbolic struct value, one can expect to see names such as `b_0`, `b_1`, etc. for the fields of the struct.

+`mir_fresh_expanded_value` makes it easier to construct large, compound values that consist of many smaller, inner values.
+The drawback is that you can't refer to these inner values in the postconditions of a spec.
+As a result, there are some functions for which `mir_fresh_expanded_value` isn't suitable, so keep this in mind before reaching for it.

 ### Enum types

 Besides structs, another form of ADT that Rust supports are enums.
 Each enum